-Georgy ManucharyanI am a Stanback Postdoctoral Scholar at the California Institute of Technology, Division of Geological and Planetary Sciences.
+Georgy ManucharyanI am a Postdoctoral Scholar at the California Institute of Technology, Division of Geological and Planetary Sciences and starting from June 2019 I will be moving to the University of Washington, School of Oceanography as an Assistant Professor.
 My research resides at a synergetic overlap between geophysical fluid dynamics, physical oceanography, and climate dynamics, currently focusing on the Arctic Ocean and sea ice dynamics.
 You can find a brief description of my research here.

 Phone: (626) 395-8715

 ResearchOur climate is affected by the inherently turbulent oceanic flows in which the energy is being continuously transferred across a wide range of scales.
 An accurate understanding of small-scale processes and their interactions with large-scale flows remains as one of the big challenges in our ability to model and comprehend climate system as a whole.
 My interests are in exploring fundamental processes governing the dynamics of the Arctic Ocean.
 The general approach I take is aimed at gaining fundamental knowledge by reducing complex oceanographic phenomena to their core driving mechanisms.
 My methods are primarily based on the development and exploration of testable theories guided by insights from numerical modeling and supported by observational data analysis and laboratory experiments.

 Below is a brief description of the research I am involved in.